a-pedroso/MySerilogLibrary/README.md

 ## Purpose of this solution:

-Create a Serilog common library for my projects
+Create a common Serilog library to centralize the logging configuration throughout microservices

 Still making use of appsettings but simpler